yogendra/yogendra.me/source/_posts/2017/07/21/diagrams-in-hugo.md

 thumbnailImage: uml.png
 ---

 I use a text to diagram tool called [PlantUML](http://plantuml.org).
-Its perfect!
+It's perfect!
 Now, I want to use it with my hugo site, through a short code.
 So, I I type a code like below, I should see out like as the image.
 <!-- more -->